 Nouns are adjectives, subjects disagree with objects, modifiers dangle, malapropisms abound.

-The complete predicate of a sentence is the simple predicate with all of its modifiers.
+The logical subject is the simple or grammatical subject, together with all its modifiers.

 In such a case two or more separate objects are usually indicated by the separation of the modifiers.

 British Dictionary definitions for modifier

 Cultural definitions for modifier

 A word or group of words that describes or limits a verb, noun, adjective, or adverb.
 Modifiers applied to nouns are adjectives.
 Modifiers applied to verbs or adjectives are adverbs.
 Those that are applied to adverbs themselves are also called adverbs.